 – Recurring payments – if the card is lost or stolen, the payment information can be updated automatically.

-Token life cycle
+Token life cycle – Tokenization of cards

 In a digital wallet, tokens are associated with a credit card number or PAN.
 A single card can have different tokens associated with it.
 However, each token is unique and specific to a specific sales channel.
 The status of each token on a given card is also independent.
 One of the main functions of the Token Service Provider (TSP) is to control the life cycle of the token, which has 4 different status.